bugzilla/bugzilla/docs/en/rst/api/core/v1/attachment.rst

                        otherwise.
 flags         array    An array of Flag objects with changes to the flags.
 The
-                       object format is described in the Flag object below.
+                       object format is described in the Flag object below. bug_flags     array    An optional array of Flag objects with changes to the flags of the attachment's bug.
+See the ``flags`` param for :ref:`rest_update_bug` for the object format.
 ============  =======  ==========================================================

 Flag object: